Skip to content

 • You request a withdrawal by calling the appropriate endpoint for the withdrawal type (see below).

-• ElenPAY processes the withdrawal asynchronously and pays the user directly.
+• ElenPAY processes the withdrawal asynchronously and pays the user directly via Lightning Network.

 • You receive webhook notifications about the withdrawal status (settled or cancelled).